-The Substitute command is used to change a character or character string in a selected section, or globally throughout a document, without selecting each occurrence individually.

-The Substitute command is found in the Main menu.
-The character or character string that is to be changed is typed in the brackets after for.
-The character or string to be substituted is typed in the brackets after Subst.
-When Subst is marked, the substitution will be made in the selected section of the document.

-The choice of character strings is very important to effective utilization of the Subst command.
+BASIC CONCEPT The Substit character of or globally selecting e tute command is used to change a or character string in a selected section, throughout a document, without ach occurrence individually.
+DESCRIPTION The Substit The charac changed is character of brackets af substitution the docume tute command is found in the Main menu. eter or character string that is to be typed in the brackets after for.
+The or string to be substituted is typed in the eter Subst.
+When Subst is marked, the in will be made in the selected section of ent.
+Procedure The choice of character strings is very important to effective utilization of the Subst command.
 Capitalization, punctuation, and spacing must be typed exactly as it is to occur, and as it presently occurs.

-The procedure for using the Subst command is as follows:

-- Select the text where the substitutions are to be made.
-If the substitutions are to take place throughout the document, PRESS COM-E (COMMAND-EVERYTHING.) - 2.
-Type the substitute character string in the brackets after Subst. - 3.
-Type the string that is to be substituted for in the brackets after for. - 4.
-Mark Subst.
+The proced follows: dure for using the ${f Subst}$ command is as 1.
+Select the text where the substitutions are to be made.
+If the substitutions are to take place throughout the document, PRESS COM-E (COMMAND-EVERYTHING.)
+2. Type the substitute character string in the brackets after Subst .
+3. Type the string that is to be substituted for in the brackets after for.
+4. Mark Subst.

-The system pays attention to upper and lower case.
+MASTERY HINTS The system pays attention to upper and lower case.
 To maintain the correct case it may be necessary to do separate substitutions for words beginning with lower case letters, and the same words beginning with upper case letters.
 For example, if "division" is to replace "section", and "Divison" is to replace "Section", the substitution process will have to take place twice.